Singapore — 10 min

 You can’t afford to miss out on a superstar candidate because you neglected one step of your recruitment process.
 Without in-person interaction, documentation can be the difference between snagging your desired candidate or losing someone to a competitor.

-Instead, businesses must acknowledge that the benefits of BIDE arise when the company rethinks the core of its hiring philosophy.
+Instead, businesses must acknowledge that the benefits of BIDE arise when a company rethinks the core of its hiring philosophy.
 It is not enough to add more diverse voices to the mix: companies must empower those individuals to have a say in the company’s direction.
 That means hiring with BIDE in mind for every role, including the most senior positions.

 Further, companies must consider how their benefits plans facilitate BIDE.
 Does the company offer equal parental leave?
-Do leaders set the right example for their teams in taking advantage of their benefits?
+Do leaders set the right example for their teams by taking advantage of their benefits?
 Employees from traditionally marginalized groups often feel pressure to perform at an outstanding level to be treated as equals.
-By making BIDE a priority not only in hiring, but also in leadership and culture, companies can realize the incredible benefits of a global and diverse workforce.
+By making BIDE a priority not only in hiring but also in leadership and culture, companies can realize the incredible benefits of a global and diverse workforce.

 At Remote, we value our differences.
 We want to ensure all individuals have equal opportunities and feel a sense of belonging within our organization.